darrenhunt2/SDSS_QA_UW/convertinfo.md

 ### Column default : 2952

 Although there is an option to provide a user-chosen column, the default is set to 2952.
-This column is chosen for the master flat currently used in the south, asRaw-24960049.fits.
+This column is chosen for the master flat currently used in the south, asRaw-24960049.fits, where are 300 fibers are detected.
 This column is (likely) selected based on a location determined to be ideal based on a few factors: away from pixels on the image edges, where we will see strange visual effects; away from any chip gaps (the spectrograph CCD has an R, G, and B chip for a total of three, with small gaps in between each).

 See colchecker.py code and documentation for a visual comparison of randomly selected columns across a flat image.